-This policy has been adopted for the period of the Covid-19 outbreak and in supporting children to return to nursery and to continue to attend in a safe way.
+This policy has been adopted for the period of the COVID-19 outbreak and in supporting children to attend nursery in a safe way.
 Any updates will be added as they occur.
 It is the Managers responsibility of each setting to ensure that all staff read and fully understand the content of the policy and that this is signed by all staff.
 Where there are any Manager changes the new manager must ensure their staff team fully understand and adhere to this policy and provide any further training around this if needed.